-Note: While the implant magnet is removed, the recipient may wear a Cochlear Disk Retainer to hold their sound processor coil in place.
+Note: While the magnet is removed, the recipient may wear a Cochlear Disk Retainer to hold their sound processor coil in place.
 Disk retainers are available from Cochlear.

-When there is no further need for MRI examinations, remove the non-magnetic cassette or non-magnetic plug and replace with a new replacement magnet cassette or sterile replacement magnet.
+When there is no further need for MRI examinations, remove the non-magnetic cassette and replace with a new replacement magnet cassette.

-The non-magnetic cassette, non-magnetic plug, replacement magnet cassette and sterile replacement magnet are supplied separately in sterile packs.
+The non-magnetic cassette and replacement magnet cassette are supplied separately in sterile packs.
 All are single-use items.